telerik/ajax-docs/controls/button/troubleshooting/event-handlers-are-not-raised.md

 ---
 title: Event Handlers Are Not Raised
-page_title: Event Handlers Are Not Raised | UI for ASP.NET AJAX Documentation
+page_title: Event Handlers Are Not Raised | RadButton for ASP.NET AJAX Documentation
 description: Event Handlers Are Not Raised
 slug: button/troubleshooting/event-handlers-are-not-raised
 tags: event,handlers,are,not,raised